Complete Restoration Of Shaftson House, Brisbane:

 “With its stone cellars, attic rooms, detached brick service block, terraced grounds and river frontage, its decorative detailing and demarcation between public and private spaces and between “family” and “servant” areas, Shafston House is important in demonstrating in its form, materials, design, layout, size and detailing the principal characteristics of its class: an evolving, substantial, mid-19th century middle-class riverine house.
 Since 1851 the house has retained its original siting in an estate overlooking the river, a river frontage and the visual link between the house and the river.”
-Click here to read more about Shafston House.

 It’s something very special about working on such an old, unique and beautiful building.
 We were very grateful for the opportunity to restore this spectacular building.
 McAuliffe Painting completed the restoration of Shafston House including the restoration of Shafston College in January 2016.

-The Project included
+The Project Included:

-The Painting of the outside was challenging with many fine details.
+The painting of the outside was challenging with many fine details.
 Thanks to great preparation, high quality products and experienced painters we managed to achieve great results.
-During the painting of Shafston house we were responsible the protection of the heritage furniture, historic paintings and original chandeliers.
+During the painting of Shafston house we were responsible for the protection of the heritage furniture, historic paintings and original chandeliers.
 This is something we take very seriously on all our jobs, always making sure we don’t leave anything behind but freshly painted walls and lasting results!